The Pathfinder is looking like more of a niche vehicle with each passing year.

-First off, more carlike choices such as the Ford Edge, Honda Pilot, Chevrolet Traverse, or Nissan's own Murano are all better choices than the 2010 Pathfinder if you don't plan to tow or haul regularly.
+More carlike choices such as the Ford Edge, Honda Pilot, Chevrolet Traverse, or Nissan's own Murano are simply better choices if you plan to carry passengers more often than serious towing or off-roading.

-The Toyota 4Runner was completely redesigned last year, and it ends up feeling better appointed inside and offers a bit more comfort.
+But among tough truck-based alternatives, the Toyota 4Runner was redesigned just two years ago, and it's better appointed inside and offers a bit more comfort.

-The Jeep Grand Cherokee is all-new for 2011, and with smooth, responsive powertrains, a well-tuned chassis, and top-notch safety, the Grand is quite possibly the best vehicle in this class for those who need to tow but don't want to give up luxury.
+The Jeep Grand Cherokee has smooth, responsive powertrains, a well-tuned chassis, and top-notch safety, and it's quite possibly the best vehicle in this class for those who need to tow but don't want to give up luxury.

 Get FREE Dealer Quotes